zoracon/zoracon.github.io/_posts/2018-05-18-modular-phones.md

 date: 2018-04-16
 ---
 <p>
-I have been on the hunt and hoping for a modular phone since I came across Phone Blocks in 2015 as a concept.
+I have been on the hunt and hoping for a modular phone since I came across <a href="https://phonebloks.com/" target="_blank">Phone Bloks</a> in 2015 as a concept.

 I have witnessed the evolution of being able to simply swap out batteries to full complex processes of obtaining and replacing such a simple part of our phones.
 Becoming frustrated, I sought out different options.
 </p>